junxit/us-congress-bills-116/metadata.md

 - 2019-06-19 — Committee on Environment and Public Works.
 Reported by Senator Barrasso without amendment.
 Without written report.
 - 2019-06-19 — Committee on Environment and Public Works.
 Reported by Senator Barrasso without amendment.
 Without written report.
 - 2019-06-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 125.
+- 2019-07-23 — By Senator Barrasso from Committee on Environment and Public Works filed written report.
+Report No. 116-63.
+- 2019-07-23 — By Senator Barrasso from Committee on Environment and Public Works filed written report.
+Report No. 116-63.
+- 2019-07-23 — Star Print ordered on report 116-63.
+- 2019-09-09 — Passed Senate without amendment by Voice Vote. (consideration: CR S5367; text: CR S5367)
+- 2019-09-09 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(consideration: CR S5367; text: CR S5367)